gandersen101/spaczz/README.md

 ## Basic Usage

-Spaczz's primary features are a fuzzy and regex matcher that function similarily to spaCy's phrase and token matchers and the spaczz ruler that integrates the fuzzy/regex matcher into a spaCy pipeline component similar to spaCy's entity ruler.
+Spaczz's primary features are a fuzzy and regex matcher that function similarily to spaCy's phrase and token matchers, and the spaczz ruler which integrates the fuzzy/regex matcher into a spaCy pipeline component similar to spaCy's entity ruler.

-### Fuzzy Matcher
+### FuzzyMatcher

 The basic usage of the fuzzy matcher is similar to spaCy's phrase matcher.